grafana/loki/docs/sources/logql/_index.md

 You can use double quoted string for the template or single backtick \``\{{.label_name}}`\` to avoid the need to escape special characters.

-See [functions](functions/) to learn about available functions in the template format.
+See [template functions](template_functions/) to learn about available functions in the template format.

 #### Labels Format Expression